2022 Welsh Open (snooker): Final

 In the ninth frame, the first of the evening session, Perry made a 108 break, the only century of the final.
 Trump won a 28-minute 10th frame to level at 5–5, but Perry made two half-centuries in the 11th and then a 68 in the 12th to open up a two-frame lead at the midsession interval.
 Trump took the lead in the 13th frame but played a lax safety shot, giving Perry the opportunity to clear the table and win the frame.
 Perry went on to make a break of 70 in the 14th, forcing Trump to lay snookers, but he was unable to obtain any foul points.
 Perry won the final 9–5, capturing his first Welsh Open title and second-ranking title.
 He called the win "the absolute highlight of my career by a country mile", while Trump said that Perry was "the best player over the week and thoroughly deserved to win".
-Aged 47, Perry became the second-oldest player in professional snooker history to win a ranking title, behind Ray Reardon, who won the 1982 Professional Players Tournament at the age of 50.
+Aged 47 years and 205 days, Perry became the second-oldest player in professional snooker history to win a ranking title, behind Ray Reardon, who won the 1982 Professional Players Tournament aged 50 years and 14 days.
+Perry's achievement was surpassed the following season by Williams, who won the 2023 British Open aged 48 years and 194 days, making Perry the third-oldest ranking event winner.
 The win took Perry from 42nd to 23rd in the world rankings.

-Tournament draw
+Main draw

 Below is the main draw for the event.
 Numbers in brackets denote seeded players.
 Players in bold denote match winners.